Lipen/formal-methods-course/lec-sat.typ

     [Stephen Cook], [Leonid Levin], [Richard Karp],
   )
   #let body = [
-    The proof is due to Richard Karp @karp1972, who introduced the concept of _polynomial-time many-one reductions_, also known as _Karp reductions_.
+    Cook's original proof was based on the concept of _Turing reductions_ (now called _Cook reductions_).
-    The~earlier proof by Cook was based on a weaker type of reduction called _Turing reduction_ or _Cook reduction_.
+    Richard Karp @karp1972 later refined this with a stronger concept of polynomial-time _many-one reductions_ (now known as _Karp reductions_), establishing the modern framework for NP-completeness.
   ]
   #wrap-it.wrap-content(fig, body, align: top + right)
 ]